Jim Abeler: Early life and education

 Abeler was born in Minneapolis.
 He graduated from Anoka High School in Anoka, then attended the University of Minnesota and Hamline University in Saint Paul.
 He earned his D.C. from Northwestern College of Chiropractic in Bloomington in 1979.
 In the late 1990s, he founded PACT Charter School in Anoka.

 Minnesota Legislature

 Minnesota House of Representatives

-Abeler was first elected to the Minnesota House of Representatives in 1998 and was reelected every two years since then until retiring in 2014.
+Abeler was first elected to the Minnesota House of Representatives in 1998 and was reelected every two years until 2014, when he ran unsuccessfully in the Republican primary for the U.S. Senate.
 Before the 2002 legislative redistricting, he represented the old District 49A.
 He chaired the Health Policy and Finance Subcommittee for the Health Care Cost Containment Division during the 2005-06 biennium.

 Minnesota Senate

-Abeler was elected to the Minnesota Senate in a special election on February 9, 2016 and took office on February 22.
-He was noted for not realizing that he approved a DFL-sponsored bill that legalized in Minnesota THC edibles derived from hemp.
+Abeler won election to the Minnesota Senate in a special election on February 9, 2016 and took office on February 22.
+In 2022, he gained notoriety for unwittingly approving a DFL-sponsored bill that legalized THC edibles derived from hemp.